soltude/DazToHue-Scripts/README.md

 ## Caveats

+* You may have  to click the `toggle override` icon on the parameter pane slider for some morphs if they're driven by a controller and you use them in a morph frame.
+For instance, the DK9 shaping presets control DK_Shaft_Scale_2, which is used in one of the morph frames.
+(This is only when you load the CSV onto a character with shaping applied, not when you're creating a CSV which is best done on rest pose G9/DK/GP)
 * I've done no unit testing and fairly rudimentary tests in general.
-Save copies of everything you don't want corrupted, but any user invokable scripts are undo-able.
+Save copies of everything you don't want corrupted, but any user invokable scripts should be undo-able.
+By default, CSV files are overwritten.
-* The timeline range isn't set properly, but all frames seem to be applied properly.
+* The timeline range isn't always set properly, but all frames seem to be applied if the operation comples.
 Just extend the range after the script.
 Might fix this later.
 * The script finds the first node with a given name, so it's possible that the wrong node will have a morph applied to it, but I haven't found that to be the case.
+If you do, let me know and I might have to use full paths.